-If you decide you want to give up the home, the counselor might be able to help you arrange a short sale or deed in lieu of foreclosure, as well as give you information about any of these options.
+If you decide you want to give up the home, a counselor might be able to help you arrange a short sale or deed in lieu of foreclosure.
+A counselor can also give you information about these options.
 (To learn what to do—and what not do—if you’re facing a foreclosure, see Foreclosure Do's and Don'ts.)

-When you call a HUD-approved counseling agency, you will be scheduled for an interview by phone or in person with a counselor.
+When you call a HUD-approved counseling agency, you’ll be scheduled for an interview by phone or in person with a counselor.
 During the counseling session, the housing counselor will likely:

 If, even after reading about the benefits of using a HUD-approved housing counselor, you decide not to use one, be sure that you have a good understanding of the different types of loss mitigation options available before you talk to your servicer about ways to avoid a foreclosure.

 If you have questions about how the foreclosure process works in your state or you think you might want to fight the foreclosure in court and need to find out whether you have any defenses to a foreclosure, consider talking to a lawyer.